 Flowers for Bees

 While it may seem that any flower is beneficial to bees, that is not true.
-Some plants provide nectar or pollen.
+Some plants provide nectar or pollen or maybe both.

-You can choose plants that benefit bees and have a useful purpose around the homestead – 7 Flowering Herbs for Bees.
+Your bee friendly garden can provide useful items to you too.
+Use plants that benefit bees and have a useful purpose around the homestead – 7 Flowering Herbs for Bees.

 Conclusion: Bee friendly gardening involves many aspects.
 From choosing plants that will provide food and shelter to avoiding the use of harsh pesticides.
 Every flower counts – you can make a difference!